math-comp/math-comp/README.md

 ## How to get help

-- The [website](http://math-comp.github.io/math-comp/) of the MathComp library contains links to the HTML documentation of each file
+- The [website](http://math-comp.github.io/math-comp/) of the MathComp library contains links to the HTML documentation of each file.
 - The [ssreflect mailing
   list](https://sympa.inria.fr/sympa/info/ssreflect) is the primary venue for help and questions about the library.